 "At the moment you have to say Bayern are playing well in every competition.
 The coach is doing everything right, the mood in the team is superb, does the game system - and they have no injuries.

-"So it is once again it rests on Bayern Munich having to defend the honour of the German clubs in Europe after the weak Europa League results."
+"So, once again, it rests on Bayern Munich to defend the honour of the German clubs in Europe after the weak Europa League results this week."

-Bayern will be looking to finish the season in style, with the Champions League trophy providing a perfect platform for the departure of Jupp Heynckes, who is set to retire at the end of the season and make way for the arrival of Pep Guardiola.
+Bayern will be looking to finish the season in style, with the Champions League trophy providing a perfect platform for the departure of Jupp Heynckes who is set to retire at the end of the season, making way for the announced arrival of Pep Guardiola.